samsquire/ideas2/README.md

 Every form of information collected by a corporation to go to a GUI server whereby data forms can be monitored and centrally tested.

+If I was an desktop environment or office software vendor I would have a server for defining every information collecting screen and drive it from this place.
+Can generate documentation and do data collection centrally.

 # 57. Stream/Pipeline editor

 Another program in an Office suite: An editor for streams, such as Bash pipelines or Kafka streams.
 Would allow you to replay data between points in the pipeline and test each stage independently.